skovy/skovy.dev/content/blog/separating-webpack-from-the-rails-asset-pipeline/index.md

 Second, this setup has an added build time cost (especially as a code base grows).
 These build steps _must_ be synchronous.
-Before the Asset Pipeline can begin webpack must do all it's processing and have completed.
+Before the Asset Pipeline can begin, webpack must do all it's processing and have completed.
 Furthermore, the Asset Pipeline is re-loading and re-processing these assets output by webpack.
 Effectively, the assets were being double processed.
 Both of these issues can add minutes to the build process.